Licence Checker England

 Research notes

 Designated under Housing Act 2004, Part 3, Section 80.
 Scheme came into force 1 June 2025 and ceases 31 May 2030 (unless revoked earlier under Section 84).
 Did not require Secretary of State confirmation under the Housing Act 2004: Licensing General Approval 2024 (in force 23 December 2024).
-Non-compliance is an offence; financial penalty up to £30,000 or prosecution.
+Non-compliance is an offence.
+For offences committed on or after 1 May 2026, GOV.UK guidance refers to civil penalties of up to £40,000 for relevant offences, with different treatment for breaches and for offences committed before that date.
+Earlier cases may still be assessed under previous rules.
+Criminal prosecution can carry an unlimited fine.
 Council may also revoke the licence and make a Management Order.
 The designation was approved at Cabinet on 18 February 2025 by Kevin Scarlett, Head of Housing.
-Property types covered: All private rented residential properties let to a single person, two people sharing, or a single household within the designated areas..
+Property types covered: All private rented residential properties let to a single person, two people sharing, or a single household within the designated areas.
 Exemptions or exclusions: Properties with a mandatory HMO licence are exempt from selective licensing.
-Standard exemptions under Housing Act 2004 also apply (e.g. social housing, properties covered by other regulatory frameworks, temporary exemption notices)..
+Standard exemptions under Housing Act 2004 also apply (e.g. social housing, properties covered by other regulatory frameworks, temporary exemption notices).

 Our current data shows this scheme based on public information.
 Always verify the latest fees, dates, and boundary wording on the official council page.